Developing an approach to writing for the development of this FMC wiki site

 Secondly, the complete set of materials is one whole, as a consistent and integrated system it is very rich, but it is also personal.
 I was the only person who had captured and catalogued everything in the many files and therefore knows where to find everything and use this system.
 From the start I reflected on this: "how to make this useable for others?"
 Hence, I had consciously felt the gap growing between the journey I had travelled, and people around me with whom I wished to enter in dialogue.
 The water became ever deeper, or the river became wider, with no bridge in sight.

-A few more words about the process of these years.
-Consider 5000 lectures available with say 5 or 10 topics covered in each, that's say 25.000 to 50.000 'items' on say approx. 100.000 pages.
+A few more words about the process.
+Consider 5000 lectures available with say 5 or 10 topics covered in each, that's say 25.000 to 50.000 'items' across say approx. 100.000 pages.
 One feels like someone searching for gold in the river with a sift, digging for small pieces of stone, an archeologer with a brush.
 It can be compared to first having to find the puzzle pieces before even being able to try and lay the puzzle, this mosaic consisting of the many small stones, and get rewarded by the process to see a picture emerge.
 The imaginative pictures appearing in our soul.

-Now I realized something new.
-That actually, once one has done all that, things can be represented a whole lot simpler.
+The point is that actually, once one has done all that, things can be represented a whole lot simpler.
 It is possible to rephrase the essential lines much more comprehensively and condensed.
-And actually one should.
-This was indeed always the intention, but in fact it came as a surprise to me in the real experience I am now going through.
+This was indeed always the intention, but it came as a surprise again to me in the real practical experience.
 The goal of this site is not to prove something or try to convince anyone, nor to be an encyclopedia of quotes by Rudolf Steiner and/or others.
-The volume of text required becomes immense, that experience I have had before (with the repository files).
+The volume of text required becomes immense, and that experience I have had before (with the repository files).
 Therefore, as this can not be the 'design choice' or 'intention' for this site, I had to step aside from the habit of trying to paint a picture built from the snippets of info and quotes I had gathered, because they had the status of 'a literal quote by Rudolf Steiner'.
 The respect for the original literal quote is a not unimportant hurdle we all face.

 At a certain point one has to trust one's understanding and do the 'shortened without content change' (SWCC) editing, and also and especially the rephrasing in one's own words.
 Of course I had also studied about this particular point, including what Steiner said about it, (add separate page), but it still remains an important and difficult step to take personally.
 Just like Rittelmeyer I have always been quite skeptical when reading and studying, to check the tone how someone makes a statement or claim, on what it is founded, etc. Is this not personal interpretation, just a thought form but without any clairvoyant backing or double checking?
 This also relates to the importance of 'conscientiousness' as one can reads with W.J.
 Stein.

-Note I am quite aware of the value of searching, the soul work involved, living with questions, developing one's own understanding, etc. But I do not believe that we should keep things difficult, if they can be facilitated and supported.
+Note I am quite aware of the value of searching, the soul work involved, living with questions, developing one's own understanding, etc. See Notes on the study process.
+But I do not believe that we should keep things difficult, if they can be facilitated and supported.

-So what I wanted to capture here is, that in the repository files, things are integrated and available, but it's all still quite complex and lots of materials to weed through to get fully into a subject matter.
-And the wiki gives the ability to keep things simple, and reduce the complexity into linked topic pages.
+So what I wanted to capture here is, that in the repository files, things are available in an integrated way, but it is huge and monolithic, still quite complex with lots of materials to weed through to get fully into a subject matter.
+The wiki gives the ability, or forces one, to keep things granular and simple, and reduce the complexity into linked topic pages.
 Not that things become simple, or oversimplified, that is a very different matter.

-Every table I upload as a schema is immediately accessible worldwide, but I will be able to use it anywhere with anyone to the rest of my life.
-It is no longer hidden in my private file system, because whatever treasures it may contain, it was not useable .. and now it will be.
-The contents still needs to be written, but on this I am confident.
-One difficult point 'to watch' is the choice of RSL references and quotes to use.
-They should not make up the contents of this site, and though we could be, the goal is not to be complete and exhaustive in providing all relevant quotes.
+My personal fun part, versus doing this for years before.
+Every table or illustration that I upload as a schema (see FMC study schemas and FMC schemas) is immediately accessible worldwide, and I will be able to use it anywhere with anyone to the rest of my life.
+It is no longer hidden in my private file system, because whatever worthwhile links or treasures it may contain, it was not useable .. and now it will be.
+The contents still needs to be written, but we are confident here given enough time.
+One challenge or point 'to watch' is the choice of RSL references and quotes to use.
+They should not make up the contents of this site, and though we could be doing this, the goal is not to be complete and exhaustive in providing all relevant quotes.
 The quotes should be the most succint and essential points .. phrases instead of long sections of text.
 For anything long we will refer via the RSL reference to the lecture itself.
 [Note: whilst developing pages therefore longer extracts are still copied from the repository files, in order to be cut down to the essential sections]

 - this is a lot of work, one invests tremendous amounts of time and ..